Deploy Customer-Managed Prefect Cloud with Helm¶

 helm show values <chart-name.tgz>

-# or at a specific version
+# or from the registry at a specific version

 helm show values oci://<registry-chart-name> --version <chart-version>